olitech1010/rayvalley-html-css-js-project-tut/README.md

 ### Q: How do media queries work?
 **A:** Media queries apply different styles based on screen size.
 They let you create responsive designs that work on all devices.

+### Q: What's the difference between Flexbox and Grid?
+**A:**
+- **Flexbox**: One-dimensional layout (row OR column)
+- **Grid**: Two-dimensional layout (rows AND columns)
+- Use Flexbox for components, Grid for page layouts

+### Q: How do I embed Google Maps?
+**A:**
+1. Get the share link from Google Maps
+2. Convert it to embed format
+3. Use an iframe element with the embed URL
+4. Set width and height attributes

+### Q: How does the footer work?
+**A:** The footer uses CSS Grid to create a responsive layout.
+On desktop, it shows 4 columns.
+On mobile, it stacks vertically.
+The footer includes company info, links, contact details, and social media icons.

+### Q: How do I prevent text overflow?
+**A:** Use CSS properties like `word-wrap: break-word`, `max-width: 100%`, and `box-sizing: border-box` to ensure content stays within its container and doesn't break the layout.

 ---